Back to California

 Plain English Breakdown

-This law allows state-employed lifeguards, firefighters, and peace officers to have optional first aid training if they want it, with the Emergency Medical Services Authority in charge of approving this training.
+This law allows state-employed lifeguards, firefighters, and peace officers to get optional first aid training from the Emergency Medical Services Authority.

 What This Bill Does